pstelzig/MoPyRegtest/examples/test_Modelica_Electrical_Analog_Examples/README.md

 The file name is not important, other than having it start with `test_` and end with `.py`.
 This file contains the entire test definition.

-Make sure to have the `mopyregtest` module installed by running `pip3 install --user .` from the [`mopyregtest` root directory](/).
+Make sure to have the `mopyregtest` module installed, see the [main README.md](/README.md).
 Now `mopyregtest` can be imported as a module into the test case definition file.

 The following section in the file defines variables that hold the location of the Modelica package containing the models we want to test.
 For other test scenarios this would be the path to a user developed Modelica package.